Make an insurance claim

-Petcover is one of the only pet insurance providers that will cover behavioural treatment costs, following veterinary diagnosis.
+Petcover works alongside its insurance partners to be one of the only pet insurance providers that will cover behavioural treatment costs, following veterinary diagnosis.
 Cover is included, subject to waiting periods and exclusions as part of our Superior Products.
-With our Mid-Range products, it is available only if the $50 Optional Day to Day Care Benefit was added to your policy at the time of application.
+With the Mid-Range products, it is available only if the $50 Optional Day to Day Care Benefit was added to your policy at the time of application.

 If it is the first claim for either the policy, or for the condition you need to send us your pet’s clinical history as well as the treatment plan or behaviour modification plan specified by your vet.

 If the claim is an ongoing condition, an updated history and treatment plan / behaviour modification plan may need to be provided, every 6 months.

 Dog Bite Inury

 For an injury where your dog has been bitten by another dog, the claiming process is similar to regular claims in that we need the itemised invoice and the treatment history, but instead of the standard claim form, a dog bite claim form is required to be completed and submitted.

 This dog bite claim form provides us with additional details surrounding the bite injury that is usually not captured by the treating veterinarian in the clinical history.

 Third Party Liability Claims